jodigiordano/parameters_schema/README.md

 * required  # Whether the parameter is required.
 Default: true.
 * type      # The type of the parameter.
 Default: String.
 * allow     # The allowed values of the parameter.
 Default: :any.
 * deny      # The denied values of the parameter.
 Default: :none.
 * array     # Whether the parameter is an array.
 Default: false.
+* default   # Default value when the parameter is missing.
+Default: nil.
 ```

+Notes on `default` option:

+* When set, the `required` option becomes automatically `false`.
+* When set, the provided value is always kept in sanitized hash, even if the value is `nil`.
+* Cannot be used on a `array` or `hash` type (but can be used on the fields of an hash!).

 ### Parameter types